Jean Gebser: Mental structure

-The integral structure
+Integral structure

 The integral consciousness structure was made evident by a new relationship to space and time.
 In the second part of his work, Gebser set out to document the evidence that he saw throughout various human endeavors.
 Of note here were the incorporation of time in physics, the attempts to "paint" time in the visual arts and the like.
 Gebser noticed that the integral structure of consciousness was largely witnessed as the irruption of time into the "fixed-reality" of the mental structure.
 For Gebser, dualistically opposed and "static" categories of Being gave way to transparency.

 Transparency points to how it is that the one is "given-through" and always "along-with" the other.
 For centuries, time was viewed as having distinct categories of past, present and future.
 These categories were said to be wholly distinct one from the other.
 Of course, this created all kinds of difficulties regarding how beings moved from one category to the other — from present to past, for example.
 What integral awareness notices is that though we may utilize categorical thinking for various purposes, we also have the realization that time is an indivisible whole.
 That various beings in the present are crystallized from the past, and which also extend into the future.
 In fact, without already having an integral awareness, one could have no notion of time as "past" or "present", etc. Without the awareness of the whole, one would be stuck in a kind of "not-knowing" of an always only "now" not connected to any sense of past or future.
 Even the mental awareness which divides this whole into distinct categories could not have become aware of those categories without an awareness which was already integral.
 Thus, awareness is already integral.